HTML Video Sources Should Be Responsive

 <source> elements with

 media attributes to specify the viewport sizes that each of my video source files would best serve.
 As I was working, I vaguely recalled discussions years ago that made me question: “wait, is media support available for video?”
 A quick check over at MDN confirmed that indeed it was… NOT.
-Support was removed from browsers and the spec despite having no HTML-based alternatives to take its place (thankfully, Webkit browsers still support it, so browser support does still exist!).
+Support was removed from browsers and the spec despite having no HTML-based alternatives to take its place (thankfully, Webkit browsers still support it, so at least some browser support does exist, but WebKit alone is not enough).

 media support from HTML video was a mistake.
 It means that for every video we embed in HTML, we’re stuck with the choice of serving source files that are potentially too large or small for many users’ devices (resulting in poor performance, wasteful data consumption, and even sub-optimal quality on larger screens), or resorting to more complicated server-side or scripted or third-party solutions to deliver a correct size.
 According to the HTTP Archive, video delivery size is actually heavier on mobile devices (1897.3 KB) than desktop devices (1592.1 KB).
 We need better and simpler tools to deliver video responsively.